6 Foods That Banish Bloat, Constipation, Indigestion, and Other GI Issues

 Pineapple eases belly bloat.

-> Summer indulgences like ice cream and hot dogs double your risk of indigestion.
-If a fun meal has left you bloated and uncomfortable, nibbling on 1⁄2 cup of raw pineapple could cut your symptoms by 55 percent in 20 minutes.
+Summer indulgences like ice cream and hot dogs double your risk of indigestion.
+If a fun meal has left you bloated and uncomfortable, nibbling on half a cup of raw pineapple could cut your symptoms by 55 percent in 20 minutes.
 University of Connecticut researchers say this tropical treat contains a compound (bromelain) that encourages the release of digestion-enhancing bile, speeding the breakdown of proteins and fats and promoting stomach emptying.

-> Chicken soothes stomach aches.
+Chicken soothes stomach aches.

 Chicken is packed with a helpful amino acid called L-tryptophan that your intestines quickly convert into the painkilling, digestion-enhancing hormone serotonin.
 No wonder three separate studies suggest that adding four ounces of skinless chicken to a meal can ease abdominal pain in as little as 30 minutes.
 What’s more, studies prove you’ll also cut your risk of future stomachaches in half if you enjoy a serving of chicken daily.

 If warm-weather diet changes are making your GI issues worse and your bowels a bit loose, savoring two ounces of rich and creamy dark chocolate daily can get you back to normal in 48 hours, plus help prevent future flare-ups if you indulge daily, report researchers in The Journal of Nutrition.
 Dark chocolate compounds (flavonoids) coat and soothe the digestive tract lining, improving fluid absorption so stools are less watery.

 Almonds prevent heartburn.